 In 2007 companies like Iberdrola and Marbella Club Hotel S.A. entered the Estonian market.
 Spanish direct investments in Estonia make up about 0.2% of all direct investments made in Estonia.

 After the opening of the Spanish Embassy in Tallinn (2004), many events introducing Spanish culture have taken place in Estonia.
 There have been numerous art exhibits, Spanish cinema has been shown in different theatres, Spanish dance has been introduced through dance performances, and many different kinds of concerts have been held.
-The Estonian Embassy in Madrid has actively introduced Estonian culture in Spain (below is a list of the most important events).
+The Estonian Embassy in Madrid has actively introduced Estonian culture in Spain.

 - In 2006, the VIII International Folk Singing Competition took place in Barcelona.
 The Tallinn University Chamber Choir won first place, and Tallinn’s Kaarli Church Concert Choir won second place.